visit-dav/visit/src/doc/dev_manual/test_suite.rst

 Nonetheless, we expect results to be nearly if not perfectly identical.
 For example, we expect VisIt_ running on two different implementations of the GL library to produce by and large the same images.
 We expect VisIt_ running in serial or parallel to produce the same images.
-We expect VisIt_ running on Ubuntu Linux to produce the same images as it would running on Mac macOS.
+We expect VisIt_ running on Ubuntu Linux to produce the same images as it would running on macOS.
 We expect VisIt_ running in client-server mode to produce the same images as VisIt_ running entirely remotely.

 In many cases, we expect outputs produced by these alternative approaches to be nearly the same but not always bit-for-bit identical.